Chapter 9

 The next moment, his legs shook, when the phone rang.

-He fell back onto the bed, quickly reaching for the green button.
-It was Trevor.
-Hope tugged at his heart.
+He fell back onto the bed, quickly reaching for the green button on his phone that was still on the bed.
+It was Trevor, hope uplifted him.
+He pressed the phone to his ear.

 “Yes?
 Hello.”
 He said, excitedly.

 “Ah, Asher.
 Wait, there was one thing.
-A room she may have not filled in.”
+A room.”

 Your email address will not be published.
 Required fields are marked *